 - Disheveled demeanor

 - New friends and hangouts

 - Decline in performance in work or school

 - Absence from social obligations

-It’s important to recognize these signs and symptoms of addiction before it’s too late.
-Addiction is a chronic and progressive disorder than can ultimately result in death in the most serious cases.
-Getting proper addiction treatment services is crucial in vastly improving the addict or alcoholic’s quality of life.
+It’s important to recognize these signs and symptoms before it’s too late.
+Addiction, also called a SUD, is a chronic and progressive disorder that can ultimately result in death in the most serious cases.
+It is crucial to get good addiction treatment services to improve the quality of life for the affected person.

-There are various methods of addiction treatment that have become available throughout the past several decades.
-Each one has unique qualities and traits that may be effective in treating your addiction.
-There are cognitive behavioral therapies, medication assisted treatment, and others.
-There’s no one-size-fits-all addiction treatment method, so much of finding what works for you may be trial and error.
+There are different types of addiction treatment which have become available over the past several decades.
+Each one has unique qualities and traits that may be effective in treating your substance use disorder.
+There are cognitive behavioral therapies, medication-assisted treatment, and others.
+There’s no one-size-fits-all treatment method, so finding a program that works for you is what New Perspectives does best.